department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/mustard-gas-lewisite.md

 ---
 layout: page-breadcrumbs.html
+title: Contact with Mustard Gas or Lewisite | Veterans Affairs
-title: Mustard Gas or Lewisite Exposure
+heading: Mustard Gas or Lewisite Exposure
 display_title: Mustard Gas or Lewisite
 description: Find out if you can get VA disability pay and other benefits for illnesses related to mustard gas or lewisite exposure.
 You may have had contact with mustard gas or lewisite if you served in certain areas during WW2 or if you participated in biological and chemical testing.
 source: http://www.benefits.va.gov/COMPENSATION/claims-postservice-exposures-mustard.asp